skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

   - Default setting
 - Strongly consistent reads
   - Data can be read in less than one second after being written

+## Redshift

+- Database for data warehousing
+- Online analytic processing (OLAP)
+- Two options for configruarion
+  - single node (160GB)
+  - multi node
+    - leader node receives connections and manages queries
+    - compute nodes store data and process queries
+    - up to 128 compute nodes

+- backups
+  - enables by default
+  - default retention of 1 day
+  - configurable up to 35 days

+- data redundancy
+  - maintains 3 copies of the data
+    - original file
+    - replica on compute nodes
+    - backup on s3

+- priced on compute node hours

+- cannot have multi AZ turned on
+- can restore snapshots into another AZ

+## Aurora

+- MySQL compatible database developed by AWS

+### Storage scaling

+- Starts at 10GB of storage
+  - scaleable in 10GB increments
+  - max 64TB

+### Compute scaling

+- Up to 32 vCpus
+- 244GB Memory

+### Data redundancy

+- Stores 2 copies in each AZ
+- Minimum of 3 AZ used

+### Replicas

+- Aurora replicas (up to 15)
+- MySQL replicas (up to 5)

+### Backups

+- Automatically backed up
+- Can take snapshots and share to other AWS accounts

+## Elasticache

+- web service for in memory caching
+- used in front of web sites

+- engines
+  - memcached
+    - simple and easy to use
+  - redis
+    - more features such as advanced data types and backups/restore
+    - multiAZ

+## VPC

+- Virtual data center in the cloud
+- Main components
+  - Internet gateways (IGW)
+  - Virtual private gateways (VPG)
+  - Route tables
+  - Security groups
+  - Network access control lists (NACLs)
+  - Subnets
+- A subnet can only span one availability zone
+- Security groups are stateful
+- NACLs are stateless

+### NAT instances/gateways

+- Used for providing internet access to private subnets
+- Instances can communicate out, but external traffic cannot initiate connections in
+- Route table entries required to route connections from subnet through NAT

+#### NAT instances

+- Runs on an EC2
+- Use Amazon AMI
+- Launch inside a public subnet
+- Must disable source and destination traffic checks
+- Must be in a security group
+- Not very resilient

+#### NAT gateway

+- Choose subnet to create in
+- Require an elastic IP to be attached
+- Managed by AWS
+  - Don't need to patch them

+### NACLS

+- Rules are evaluated in order until a matching rule is found
+- Need outbound and inbound rules
+- Each subnet can only be associated with 1 nacl
+- A nacl can have many subnets associated with them
+- Default nacl assigned to all newly created subnets (through console)
+- NACLS are evaluated before security groups

+### VPC flow logs

+- Network traffic logs for VPCs
+- Available at 3 levels
+  - VPC
+  - Subnet
+  - ENI
+- Cannot enable flow logs for a peered VPC unless it is in the same account
+- Cannot tag a flow log
+- Cannot update its config after creating it